Table of Contents

 Month4: SQL and Databases

-- Learn SQL Basics: Understand how to interact with databases, retrieve, filter, and manipulate data using SQL.
+- Learn SQL Basics: Understand how to interact with the database, restore the data using SQL, filter and manipulate the data.

-- Database Management: Learn database design, how to create and manage databases, and optimize SQL queries.
+- Database Management: Learn database design, how to create and manage database, and optimize SQL questions.

 - Key Tools/ Technologies: SQL, MySQL, PostgreSQL